ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 12:

-- Remove the `max_batch_size` parameter of the fixed-size query type.

-- Rename the "fixed-size" query type to "leader-selected", to align the name with the behavior of this query type.
+- Bump draft-irtf-cfrg-vdaf-08 to 12 {{!VDAF}}, and specify the newly-defined application context string to be a concatenation of the DAP version in use with the task ID. (\*)

+- Add support for "asynchronous" aggregation, based on the Leader polling the Helper for the result of each step of aggregation. (\*)

+- Update collection semantics to match the new aggregation semantics introduced in support of asynchronous aggregation. (\*)

+- Clarify the requirements around report replay protection, defining when and how report IDs must be checked and stored in order to correctly detect replays.

+- Remove support for per-task HPKE configurations. (\*)

 - Rename "query type" to "batch mode", to align the name of this configuration value with its functionality.

+- Rename the "fixed-size" batch mode to "leader-selected", to align the name with the behavior of this query type.

+- Remove the `max_batch_size` parameter of the "fixed-size" batch mode.

 - Restore the `part_batch_selector` field of the `Collection` structure, which was removed in draft 11, as it is required to decrypt collection results in some cases. (\*)

+- Update `PrepareError` allocations in order to remove an unused value and to reserve the zero value for testing. (\*)

+- Document distributed-system and synchronization concerns in the operational considerations section.

+- Document additional storage and runtime requirements in the operational considerations section.

+- Document deviations from the presentation language of {{Section 3 of !RFC8446}} for structures described in this specification.

+- Clarify that differential privacy mitigations can help with privacy, rather than robustness, in the operational considerations section.

+- Bump version tag from "dap-11" to "dap-12". (\*)

 11: